NordicHPC/sonar/doc/MANUAL.md

 system usage from a system user's point of view.

 In normal operation, Sonar exfiltrates its data to a central data aggregator, often off-cluster, where they are stored in a database that can be mined for further insight.
-[Companion tools](#companion-tools) exist for data access and analysis.

 Alternatively, data can be stored on-node in a directory tree; this is mostly useful for single-node non-Slurm configurations, as in some cloud deployments.

 Sonar operation is driven by a configuration file that determines how and how often to collect and exfiltrate the data.

+[Companion tools](#companion-tools) exist for data access and analysis.

+Sonar will need to be allowed to create (small, short-lived) temp files on the local file system's shared temp directory.

 ## Normal operation